Samsung's second-quarter chip sales unlikely made up for smartphone weakness

 By Heekyong Yang

-SEOUL (Reuters) - At Samsung Electronics Co Ltd <005930.KS>, demand for its chips from data centres bulking up to meet a surge in work-from-home traffic was not likely enough to offset muted sales of its smartphones in the second quarter, analysts said.
+SEOUL (Reuters) - At Samsung Electronics Co Ltd, demand for its chips from data centres bulking up to meet a surge in work-from-home traffic was not likely enough to offset muted sales of its smartphones in the second quarter, analysts said.

 The world's biggest supplier of DRAM and NAND memory chips on Tuesday will announce preliminary April-June revenue as well as operating profit, which it previously expected to show a decline.